dev-deepjyoti/practice-git-demo/README.md

 # TestDemo
+Author: Deepjyoti Mondal
 This is my first Git Repository.
+This is to test how git works.
+Git is a engine and github is the body where we run our engine.